davidgiven/fluxengine/doc/disk-ibm.md

 The syntax is:

-    fluxengine write <format> -i input.img <options>
+    fluxengine write ibm <format> -i input.img <options>

-The common PC formats are `ibm720` and `ibm1440`, but there are _many_ others, and there's too many configuration options to usefully list.
-Use `fluxengine write` to list all formats, and try `fluxengine write ibm1440 --config` to see a sample configuration.
+See above for the formats.

-Some image formats, such as DIM, specify the image format, For these you can specify the `ibm` format and FluxEngine will automatically determine the correct format to use.
+Some image formats, such as DIM, specify the image format, For these you can specify the `--auto` format (which is the default) and FluxEngine will automatically determine the correct format to use.

 Mixed-format disks
 ------------------